Eitzelbng/Ptyxiakh_SR_Edge_Impulse/README.md

 A) The contents of Transit/Libraries/Edge_Impulse with the extracted contents of your own Edge model.

-B) All instances of tflite_learn_794595_164.
-In the main files like Transmit.cpp and CMakeLists.txt to your own generated tflite namefile (you can find it on your exported file in Edge_Impulse/tflite-model/(here)).
+B) All instances of tflite_learn_794595_164.h In the Transmit.cpp and main CMakeLists.txt files to your own generated tflite namefile (you can find it on your exported file in Edge_Impulse/tflite-model/(here)).

 IMPORTANT NOTES